jovi-bih/jovi-bih/README.md

 - 📫 How to reach me **bihjovi22@gmail.com**

 - ⚡ Fun fact **I love cooking**

+  ##About Me

+I am a passionate and results-driven DevOps Platform Engineer with 2 years of professional experience, I possess a profound passion for DevOps and automation, underpinned by a comprehensive mastery of technologies including Kubernetes, Azure, Terraform, Ansible, and SQL Server.
+My expertise extends across a broad spectrum of platforms and tools, including Docker Swarm, AWS, Jenkins, Prometheus, Grafana, KEDA, Traefik, Istio, SonarQube, Nexus, and Git, positioning me as a versatile and adept engineer in the field.

+My expertise lies in automating and streamlining the processes between software development and IT operations teams to improve the speed, quality, and efficiency of software delivery.

 <h3 align="left">Connect with me:</h3>
 <p align="left">